 However, a customer shared that some probiotics might cause skin or stomach issues if you didn’t choose the right supplement for your body.
 Thus, if you’re sensitive, you should refer to some reviews of those who have the same conditions as yours or consult your doctor for quicker advice.

-Probiotics are the bacteria that eat the prebiotics.
+Probiotics are a type of friendly bacteria that confer a health benefit on the host.
 These are living microorganisms that help repair the little biological community in your gut.

 Think of it like you’re reinforcing your troops, more good bacteria means you can better fight off the bad bacteria.
 From Leaky Gut Syndrome to a whole host of gastrointestinal diseases, probiotics are nature’s little helpers.